LeFede/LeFede/README.md

 Started as a developer in Argentina working with Wordpress for USA clients, became a part-time streamer somewhere in the middle and now focusing on learning and becoming better at the technologies I like the most.

 ## [Portfolio Online](https://portfolio-main-tawny.vercel.app/)
+(Portfolio text and translations are brought from a MongoDB database, and a custom backend also created for this ocassion)

 ## Proyects
 ▫[JS Calculator](https://github.com/LeFede/js-calculator)<br/>